-&lt;sup>4 Marge Heegaard (1991) 'When Something Terrible Happens' Woodland Press.
+&lt;sup>5 Marge Heegaard (1991) 'When Something Terrible Happens' Woodland Press.

-Managing your own stress5
+Managing your own stress

-Try to:
+Try to

-- Take time out to get sufficient sleep and rest, relax and eat regularly and healthily. - Talk to people you trust and allow yourself to be comforted.
-You don't have to tell everyone everything, but not saying anything to anyone is often unhelpful. - Reduce outside demands and avoid taking on additional responsibilities. - Spend time in a place where you feel safe and calm to go over what's happened over the course of the day/week.
-Don't force yourself to do this if the feelings are too strong or intense at the time. - Try to reduce your access to the constant stream of news from media outlets and social media.
-Try scheduling 'digital power off' times. - Use relaxation strategies e.g. slow breathing, progressive muscle relaxation, self-talk. - Build in opportunities for recognising hope and positive strength. - Allow yourself experiences of sadness and grief.
+- Take time out to get sufficient sleep, rest, relax and eat regularly and healthily - Talk to people you trust and allow yourself to be comforted.
+You don't have to tell everyone everything, but not saying anything to anyone is often unhelpful - Reduce outside demands and avoid taking on additional responsibilities, if possible, try to plan for the challenges that you are aware will be difficult for you - Spend time in a place where you feel safe and calm to go over what's happened over the course of the day/week.
+Don't force yourself to do this if the feelings are too strong or intense at the time - Try to reduce your access to the constant stream of news from media outlets and social media.
+Try scheduling 'digital power off' times - Use relaxation strategies e.g. slow breathing, progressive muscle relaxation, self-talk.
+Give yourself time for bobbies and interests